-ABG Mix – The Classic Terrarium Substrate Recipe
+ABG Mix – The Classic Terrarium Substrate (+ Recipe)

-The ABG mix, first developed (and named for) the Atlanta Botanical Gardens has been the gold standard substrate in the terrarium and vivarium industry for many years.
+ABG mix has been the gold standard in the terrarium and vivarium industry for many years.

-In this article, we’re going to break down the components that make this mix so special and effective.
 Plus, we’ll share the ABG mix recipe so you can make your own!

 Why is the ABG Mix so Good?

-The ABG mix is so effective because it balances each of those elements so well.
+Each element of the mix plays a different role in supporting plants and facilitating a healthy terrarium ecosystem.
+The ABG mix is particularly effective because it balances each of those elements so well.

-• Resists compaction – with so much spongy, fibrous material in the mix, it’s able to stay well aerated and resist compaction over time.
+• Resists compaction – With so much spongy, fibrous material in the mix, it’s able to stay well aerated and resist compaction over time.

 Classic ABG Mix Recipe

-Surprisingly, it’s actually quite difficult to find the original source citation for the ABG mix recipe, and if you ask any expert what it was you’re likely to receive a slightly different answer!
+Surprisingly, it’s actually quite difficult to find the source citation for the ABG mix recipe.

-Based on my research it seems the original recipe was as follows:
+And if you ask any expert what it was, you’re likely to receive a slightly different answer!
+Based on my research, it seems the original recipe was as follows:

 1. Sphagnum Moss – 1 part